Fusing Blockchain and AI with Metaverse: A Survey

 \item Data transmission and verification mechanism provide network support for various data transmission and verification of metaverse economic system.

 \item Consensus mechanisms solve the credit problem of metaverse transactions.

 \item Distributed storage of blockchain ensures the security of virtual assets and the identities of metaverse users.

-\item Smart contract technology offers a trustworthy environment for all participating entities in metaverse.
-It realizes the value exchange in metaverse and ensures the transparent execution of system rules described in contract codes.
-Once deployed, the code of smart contracts cannot be modified any more.
+\item Smart contract technology offers a trustworthy environment for all participating entities in the metaverse.
+It realizes the value exchange in the metaverse and ensures the transparent execution of system rules described in contract codes.
+Once deployed, the code of smart contracts cannot be modified anymore.
 All clauses depicted in those smart contracts must be completely executed.

 \end{itemize}